 Note: This story sprang from a long conversation involving my friend Madison and I planning what we would do during a zombie apocalypse.
 If a stranger had passed by and listened to our conversation that day, they may have believed that we were well prepared for a zombie invasion.
 We told a story of bravery, heroism, epic one-liners and happy endings.
 This is not that story.

-Perhaps I should start from before all the shit hit the fan.
+So perhaps I should start from before all the shit hit the fan.
 Maybe I should tell you about myself and my family, my life previous to this one, and maybe you'll feel sorry for me.
 Or, maybe even more realistically, you’ll just feel glad you’re not in my shoes.

 |Betty White||as Sam|